Excellent

 Mazdutide is being studied as a treatment for obesity.
 It’s not yet approved or available.

-How it works: Mazdutide is a GLP-1 agonist that mimics glucagon, a hormone involved in regulating appetite.
+How it works: Mazdutide is a GLP-1 receptor agonist that mimics glucagon, a hormone involved in regulating appetite.

 When approved: China-based phase III studies are ongoing until 2025.